sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #model-extension}
 ## Concise SWID Extensions

-The CoSWID data definition contains two features that are not included in the SWID data definition on which it is based.
+The CoSWID specification contains two features that are not included in the SWID specification on which it is based.
 These features are:

 - The explicit definition of types for some attributes in the ISO-19770-2:2015 XML representation that are typically represented by the "any attribute" in the SWID model.
 These are covered in {{model-global-attributes}}.

-- The inclusion of extension points in the CoSWID data definition using CDDL sockets (see {{RFC8610}} section 3.9).
+- The inclusion of extension points in the CoSWID specification using CDDL sockets (see {{RFC8610}} section 3.9).
 The use of CDDL sockets allow for well-formed extensions to be defined in supplementary CDDL descriptions that support additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.
 This extension mechanism can also be used to update the CoSWID format as revisions to ISO-19770-2 are published.

 The following CDDL sockets (extension points) are defined in this document, which allow the addition of new information structures to their respective CDDL groups.